-If you consider yourself a lover of red wine you will be delighted to find out that Pelješac is a region where quality and quantity of black wines if without precedent.
+If you consider yourself a lover of red wine you will be delighted to find out that Pelješac is a region where the quality and quantity of black wines is without precedent.

 Another wine growing region on the peninsula just east of Orebić is Postup.
 It takes its name from the small village that is at the center of the region.

 The main grape harvested is Plavac Mali, and like the grapes from the Dingač region, they are held in high regard.

 So much so, that Postup was the second Croatian wine region, after Dingač, to be registered for state protection (today Protected Geographical Status) in 1967.